-IN WITNESS THEREOF, this sixth an CITY acting by and through its City Manager pursual MTS acting through its Chief Executive Officer. nendment to the agreement is executed by the nt to Council Resolution No, and by Dated this day of , 2014.
-THE CITY OF IMPERIAL BEACH SAN DIEGO METROPOLITAN TRANSIT SYSTEM City Manager Paul C. Jablonski Chief Executive Officer WE HEREBY APPROVE the form of t he foregoing Agreement.
-City Attorney Office of the General Counsel Date: Date: Attest: DSundh/Taxicab AMENDMENT-6.CITY OF IMPERIAL BEACH
+IN WITNESS THER CITY acting by and through its City MTS acting through its Chief Execu EOF, this sixth amendment to the agreement is executed by the Manager pursuant to Council Resolution No, and by tive Officer.
+Dated this day of , 2014.
+THE CITY OF IMPERIAL BEACH SAN DIEGO METROPOLITAN TRANSIT SYSTEM City Manager Paul C. Jablonski Chief Executive Officer WE HEREBY APPR OVE the form of the foregoing Agreement.
+City Attorney Office of the General Counsel Date: Date: Attest: DSundh/Taxicab AMENDMENT-6.City OF IMPERIAL BEACH